aws-samples/config-resource-compliance-dashboard/README.md

 * If you have deployed both resources in different regions, we strongly recommend making changes so that both are in the same region.
 * Once you have decided on the region, deploy AWS resources supporting the dashboard (via CloudFormation) in the same region.

-### AWS Config considerations
-_You can skip this paragraph if you have AWS Config enabled._

-* The solution leverages AWS Config data to build the visualizations on the dashboard.
-If you **do not** have AWS Config enabled, we strongly recommend building your strategy first:
-  * Decide which accounts, regions, and resources to monitor.
-  * Define what "compliance" means to your organization.
-  * Identify the account that will be delegated as the admin for AWS Config.

-* Only when the AWS Config setup matches your needs should you consider deploying this dashboard.

 ### AWS Control Tower considerations
 * If you enabled AWS Config in all accounts and regions via AWS Control Tower, it may have created a Service Control Policy that denies adding or removing bucket policies on the Log Archive bucket.
 This control aims to prevent changes to this important bucket.
 * However, the IAM role `AWSControlTowerExecution` is exempted by the Service Control Policy and can be used for Control Tower admin tasks.
 This role is available in all accounts of the organization and can be assumed from the management account to perform operations denied to account administrators.
 * Our deployment does not need to add policies to the Log Archive bucket, and we were able to install the dashboard using a local user/role.
-You may have more stringent Service Control Policies on the Log Archive bucket.
-* In that case, we recommend assuming the `AWSControlTowerExecution` IAM role from the management account to perform the deployment of the dashboard.
+* However, you may have more stringent Service Control Policies on the Log Archive bucket.
+In that case, we recommend assuming the `AWSControlTowerExecution` IAM role from the management account to perform the deployment of the dashboard.

 Read more about the `AWSControlTowerExecution` IAM role in the [documentation](https://docs.aws.amazon.com/controltower/latest/userguide/awscontroltowerexecution.html).